osuchanglab/autoMLSA/README.md

 # History

 v2.0.0 - 2016-12-06 - New version dependent on NCBI edirect.
 No longer requires BioPerl EUtilities.
+WGS no longer supported.
 INCOMPATIBLE with previous versions.

 v1.0.1 - 2016-10-10 - Dev branch started.